Connecticut Counseling License Requirements

 How to Become a Counselor in Connecticut

-Most types of Connecticut licensed counselors discussed below need a master’s degree to earn licensure and practice counseling in the state.
+Most types of Connecticut-licensed counselors discussed below need a master’s degree to earn licensure and practice counseling in the state.
+There are various counseling schools in Connecticut that offer degrees that satisfy this requirement.
+A degree from an out-of-state school may also be acceptable if it meets coursework requirements.
 In addition to a degree, most licenses require a certain number of hours of supervised work experience and some require the passing of a national exam.
+If you already hold a license in another state and are looking to practice in Connecticut, visit our Counseling License Reciprocity Guide.

 1. Decide which area of counseling to pursue.